AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++

-+++ Which systems and components Campaign v8 is compatible with?

-You can get the list of all systems and components supported for the latest build of Campaign in [Adobe Campaign Compatibility matrix](compatibility-matrix.md).

-+++

 +++ How can I download Campaign?

 You can get the installation program and the client console from Adobe Download Center.